artefactual-labs/AIPscan/README.md

 on it it could also be fetched by fetching three pages of 50 packages.

-If using `cron`, or some other scheduler, to automatically fetch AIPs using this tool consider using the `flock` command to prevent overlapping executions of the tool.
+If using `cron`, or some other scheduler, to automatically fetch AIPs using this tool consider using the `--lockfile` option to prevent overlapping executions of the tool.

 #### Cached package list